dwdas9/home/articles/SharePoint/SharePointFarmUpgradeCEVA.md

     1. Prepare the Test Plan to test the SharePoint Farm.
     2. Execute the Tests.
     3. Provide any Farm related support during the application Go Live.

-## OUT – Scope

-HCL will not focus on the following areas:

-- Hardware Ordering and Installation.
-- Operating System (OS) installation.
-- SQL Server implementation.
-- Reverse proxy, firewall, networking, DMZ and other infrastructure aspects.
-- BI implementation.
-- Configuring Development or User Acceptance Test Environment.
-- Migration of the portals contents and data.
-- Preparing Migration and Deployments Scripts.
-- Any form of custom coding during this implementation.
-- SharePoint development.
-- Installation of add-on components not part of SharePoint out-of-the-box capability.
-- Preparing the application specific test cases and executing the test.
-- Any Warranty and Ongoing Maintenance and Support.
-- Development and user acceptance environments are already available and out of scope.
-- An upgrade to 2010 is not in scope, because there are no technical reasons to upgrade.
-Note that a more flexible and scalable setup (especially when using service applications) is possible with SharePoint 2010.